 Request for Proposals from UChicago Faculty

 The TCD is seeking applications for research on economics and growth, broadly defined, with policy implications.
-Projects in the energy, environment, health, water and sanitation, and development economics domains are encouraged.
+Projects on energy, environment, health, water and sanitation, and development economics are encouraged.
 Proposals must involve work in India or analysis of data describing India, although we welcome research producing widely applicable insights.

 PROPOSALS DUE: OCTOBER 29, 2018